-In January 2009, Habitat completed the construction of 280 homes in three villages in the first phase of its partnership with international nongovernmental organization World Concern.
+By the end of January 2009, Habitat completed the construction of 280 homes in three villages.
 Houses were constructed with a combination of timber and locally-available materials and protected by a corrugated iron roof.
 The houses are elevated to help protect them against flooding.

 Habitat also helped supervise the construction of jetties and the repair of roads through a cash-for-work program for affected families funded by World Concern.
 The first phase of shelter reconstruction took place in the villages of Aima, Aung Hlaing Kone and Ah Mat Gyi.
 Access to these remote communities is gained by a five- to seven-hour boat ride from Labutta on the southern tip of the devastated delta.